55 Sublime Small Bathroom Design Ideas: Best Remodeling Tips and Layouts

 Bathroom with tub

 Every house deserves a bathtub, even if the bathrooms are tiny.
-Consider a bath that has a shower attachment to save having to have a separate shower.
-Let’s hear it for multifunctional design.
+Consider a bath that has a shower attachment so you don't need a separate shower.
+Let’s hear it for multifunctional design!
 Think minimalist: if you have a choice between a beautiful bath/shower combination and a cramped bathroom with loads of furniture, go for quality over quantity.
 There’s no reason to skip the luxury in a small bathroom.

 Small shower ideas

 Showers with bi-folding or sliding doors save a tremendous amount of space.
-Shower curtains are also an option to add a splash of color, but glass doors keep your bathroom design sleek and seamless.
+Shower curtains add a splash of color, but glass doors keep your bathroom design sleek and seamless.
 A corner shower maximizes space, while a walk-in shower makes the bathroom seem roomier.
 Combine it with a glass wall to avoid dividing the area too much.
 A shower that is wider than it is long can feel extremely luxurious, even in a small bathroom.

 The right tiling can make your bathroom space look much more extensive.
 Create illusions by taking the eye on a journey along longer lines.
 Diagonal tiles trick the mind into thinking you’re looking at a broader room, not a small bathroom.
 Consider which color scheme and design will achieve the right look.
 Lighter colors reflect natural illumination and make your space feel larger.
 They’re also a fantastic choice for creating a peaceful, neutral effect.
 Play with light by using glossy, reflective materials such as marble or metro tiles.
 They’re elegant and create a classy atmosphere while making your space shine.
 If you love patterns, use them to create a feature wall to distract from the small bathroom.